pfsense/docs/source/releases/2-2-3-new-features-and-changes.rst

    `#4483 <https://redmine.pfsense.org/issues/4483>`__
 -  Corrected descriptions on Key Rotation and Master Key Regeneration for wireless interfaces.
--  Removed the “insert my MAC” feature from interfaces.php.
+-  Removed the "insert my MAC" feature from interfaces.php.
 -  Defined $var\_path as a global key since it is being used in interfaces.inc, but it was not declared.
 -  Fixed issues setting the MTU on certain interfaces.